 Middleton-on-Sea is located in a well-to-do section of the West Sussex coastline.
-There’s a strong sense of civic pride here, with the Middleton-on-Sea Association working closely with Arun District Council to protect the Greensward and vulnerable beach with elaborate groyne systems, plus the rock islands off Elmer that interviewee Chris refers to.
+There’s a strong sense of civic pride here, with the Middleton-on-Sea Association working closely with Arun District Council to protect the Greensward and the vulnerable beach with elaborate groyne systems, plus the rock islands off Elmer that interviewee Chris refers to.
 It’s a tranquil spot, highly recommended.

 The spiritual appeal of the beach to Jane.

-A wild December day on Middleton beach.
+A wild December day at Middleton-on-Sea.